(For FAQs, click here)

 For J-1 Scholars, please visit the UW International Scholars Organization’s J-1 Reference Guide: https://ap.washington.edu/iso/jfirst.html

 For H-1B Scholars, please visit the UW International Scholars Organization’s H-1B Reference Guide: https://ap.washington.edu/iso/H-1B_first.html

 For TN Scholars, please visit the UW International Scholars Organization’s TN Reference Guide: https://ap.washington.edu/iso/tnfirst.html

 Q. How do I get a visa?

-A. Your PI, the Genome Sciences Department and the International Scholars Organization (ISO) will work with you to decide which visa option is right for you.
+A. Your PI, the Microbiology Department, and the International Scholars Organization (ISO) will work with you to decide which visa option is right for you.